cloudnative-pg/cloudnative-pg/docs/src/backup_recovery.md

 # Backup and Recovery

+CloudNativePG natively supports **online/hot backup** of PostgreSQL clusters through continuous physical backup and WAL archiving.
+This means that the database is always up (no downtime required) and that you can recover at any point in time from the first available base backup in your system.
+The latter is normally referred to as "Point In Time Recovery" (PITR).

 The operator can orchestrate a continuous backup infrastructure that is based on the [Barman](https://pgbarman.org) tool.
 Instead of using the classical architecture with a Barman server, which